dfulmer/spreadsheet-maker/README.md

 maker_original3.py - this is almost perfect, it just has the header formatted in bold (I also changed .save to .close.
 The error was "AttributeError: 'XlsxWriter' object has no attribute 'save'").

 maker_original4.py - this one does not have a first row, it removed it.
+It was the row with the header information.

 maker_original5.py - this one does what I want.
 The summary tsv file is all in a worksheet, and the header is not formatted.